ollema/Restocker/README.md

 # Restocker :package:

 #### Restocks items on the list automatically (if checked)
 ### Will only add items by name that are cached by the client (the item you add must be/have been in your bags/bank during this play session).
-*Above statement is only true for adding items, not for items already added.*
 **Supports adding ANY item by itemID**

 ### Profiles